wandersoncferreira/wandersoncferreira.github.io/content/posts/how-I-blog.md

             org-hugo-section "posts"))
     ```

-6. I ought to write `org` files inside the `orgfiles` folder of this blog repo
+6. I wrote an `org` file inside the `orgfiles` folder
-7. I have to add some special meta information in the header of the file:
+7. I had to add some special meta information in the header of the file:
     1.  `#+title:`
     2.  `#+date:` created using `M-x org-time-stamp`
     3.  `#+draft:` true or false
+    4. [OPTIONAL] `#+author:`
+    5. [OPTIONAL] `#+filetags:`
+        1.  are you wondering why `filetags` and not only `tags`?
+The [answer](https://ox-hugo.scripter.co/doc/tags-and-categories/#why-use-plus-filetags-and-not-plus-tags) is waiting for you
-8. Time to publish!
+8. Time to publish
     1.  `spc m e` to run `org-export-dispatch`
     2.  `H` to export to `ox-hugo`
     3.  commit all the files

-A clever github action will handle everything from now on!
+A clever github action will handle everything from here onwards!